Urethral stricture is a medical condition that makes it difficult to pass urine smoothly. Some people might also feel pain while passing urine.

 What are the consequences of not getting Urethral Stricture treated?

-To this, Dr. Khanna replied, “Urethral stricture leads to a weakened stream of urine so there are chances that you are not able to empty your bladder completely.
+To this, Dr. Kartikeya replied, “Urethral stricture leads to a weakened stream of urine so there are chances that you are not able to empty your bladder completely.
 The stricture is acting as a plug stopping the flow of urine.
 This can lead to urinary retention in the bladder which can in turn lead to serious infections in your kidneys, bladder or prostate.”

 “I always advise my patients to get the stricture treated as soon as it is diagnosed.”